From an engaging piece that ably puts the recent Paris climate meeting in perspective I offer this excerpt:

 And so with each passing year a few more people realize that deferring to safe people leading safe institutions down the safe path is anything but safe.
 The calvary is not coming to our rescue.
 It falls to people like us to bring about change from the ground up, here where we live, making do with whatever skills and tools we can bring to the task, and in the face of whatever obstacles are left in our path by cultural inertia.

 Transition Troy is justified in taking some pride in it’s three most tangible initiatives — composting, solarize, and vehicle sharing – along with whatever intangibles that might be to our credit.
 But I think we have to acknowledge that, to the extent that we have made an impact, it is only on the periphery.
 The central challenge of culture change remains before us, Our most potent role remains that of helping clear the way for people in our community to live happy and fulfilling lives while consuming much less.

 With few execptions, Transition Troy does not seek money.
 Instead we thrive on the motivation and initiative of engaged community members.
-I hope you will lend your time and talents in 2016 to help build a culture through which we collaboratvely meet our basic needs from local resources.
+I hope you will lend your time and talents to help build a culture through which we collaboratvely meet our basic needs from local resources.
 In so doing we can lead the way to a viable future for ourselves and our bioregion and set an example for others to follow.
 It’s not easy.
 But if you’ve read this far, (Thanks!) you probably have already accepted that there are no easy options now.